 Then this past week, a certain White House squatter announced his knee-jerk rejection of the carefully negotiated Obama-era policy on Americans traveling to the island.
 Lucky for me I went when I did!
 So now Cuba’s not quite as open as I hoped it would be for readers of these posts.
 (You can be sure I’ll have more to say about this in future installments.)

 That being said, even with the tightened restrictions, it’s still possible to go to Cuba with relative ease.
 And you should.

 You should find an approved reason to go, and you should spend money at Cuban paladares (private restaurants run by regular Cuba folks) and you should stay at casas particulares (bed-and-breakfasts run by regular Cuban families).
 Not just because doing so is really helping regular people make a living and improve their towns and cities (and that’s the number-one reason), but also because Cuba is unforgettable and goddamn life-alteringly beautiful!

-In the series of posts I’ll be producing over the next month or more (one every couple of days), I hope to show you why you should go—through the pictures that I took on my trip, through stories of my experiences while I was there, and through some of the stories I’ve read and others I’ve written.
+In the series of posts I’ll be producing over the next month or more, I hope to show you why you should go—through the pictures that I took on my trip, through stories of my experiences while I was there, and through some of the stories I’ve read and others I’ve written.